denisduma09-pixel/IOSGRAM/README.md

 It allows you to hide your online status from other users, even if you send them a message.

-*And, well, it's not an Iranian Telegram fork with floating TV or something.*
+*And, well, it's not an Iranian Tele gram fork with floating TV or something.*

 ## Features list